Cheese Kakidane : Cheese-Coated Kaki no Tane Rice Crackers

 The rice cracker is mainly seasoned with soy sauce and red chili pepper and features a little bit spicy, savory taste.

 It has a crescent shape kind of associated with a persimmon seed as the snack name Kaki no Tane literally means persimmon seed.

 Kaki no Tane (柿の種)

 Today, Kaki no Tane comes in many varieties and some are coated in some food.
 For example, chocolate is a typical coating for Kaki no Tane.
 In addition, there is one more popular coating for the rice snack, which is cheese.

 Bourbon Cheese Kakidane

 “Cheese Kakidane (チーズ柿種)” is one of representative Kaki no Tane snacks coated in cheese, which is produced and sold by Bourbon, a major Japanese confectionery company whose head office is located in Niigata Prefecture.Specifically, the Bourbon’s Kaki no Tane rice cracker is coated in a mild and rich cheese cream.
-As I wrote above, regular Kaki no Tane snacks are slightly spicy, but the spiciness of Cheese Kakidane snacks is offset by the mild taste of cheese.
-Therefore, you will hardly get the spiciness when eating the rice cracker.
+While regular Kaki no Tane snacks are slightly spicy and hot in taste, the heat of Cheese Kakidane snacks is offset by the mild taste of cheese.
+Therefore, you will hardly get the spicy taste while crunching the rice cracker.

-Mild cheese cream goes really well with Kaki no Tane rice crackers and imparts depth of flavor to the spicy snack.
+In conclusion, mild cheese cream goes really well with Kaki no Tane rice crackers and imparts depth of flavor to the spicy snack.

-Where to buy Cheese-coated Kaki no Tane
+Where to Buy Cheese-Coated Kaki no Tane Rice Crackers